Edwin Olson: Career

 In 2008, Olson became an assistant professor of computer science and engineering at the University of Michigan, where he founded the APRIL Robotics Laboratory.
 In 2010, his "Team Michigan" won the inaugural Multi Autonomous Ground-robotic International Challenge (MAGIC) in Australia.
 The team used a fleet of 14 coordinated robots to map an urban area, securing a $750,000 prize from the United States Department of Defense.
-Olson was promoted to associate professor with tenure in 2014.
+Olson was promoted to associate professor with tenure in 2014 and to full professor in 2020.

 While at the university, Olson worked with Ford Motor Company on autonomous vehicle research.
 In 2016, he also assumed the role of co-director of autonomous driving development at the newly established Toyota Research Institute (TRI) in Ann Arbor, while retaining a part-time faculty position.

 In early 2017, Olson left TRI to co-found May Mobility, an Ann Arbor-based company that develops and operates autonomous shuttle services for short-distance transit.
 As CEO, Olson oversaw the company's first deployment in Detroit in 2018.
 May Mobility has since launched its low-speed, electric shuttles in other U.S. locations, including Arlington, Texas, and Grand Rapids, Minnesota, as well as a pilot program in Hiroshima, Japan, in 2021.

 Olson continues to lead May Mobility as CEO while maintaining his affiliation with the University of Michigan.